isomerpages/nlb-exhibitions/_current-exhibitions/Current Exhibitions.md

 </li>
 </ul>
 <p>Revisit the moments that led to Singapore's separation from Malaysia –
-in the footsteps of our founding leaders. <strong><em>The Albatross File: Singapore's Independence Declassified</em></strong> exhibition takes you behind closed doors, into the complex journey from merger to separation.</p>
+in the footsteps of our founding leaders. <em>The Albatross File: Singapore's Independence Declassified</em> exhibition takes you behind closed doors, into the complex journey from merger to separation.</p>
 <p>Based on the book <em>The Albatross File: Inside Separation</em> and supplemented